 **(calculated by all courses you have taken at Purdue that apply to the CIT plan of study)

-- CNIT CODO Presentation Slides (accessible on all browsers) (use for your quiz)
+- CIT CODO Presentation Slides (accessible on all browsers) (use for your quiz)

 CIT Academic Policies and Guidelines (use for your quiz)

-Print a copy of your myPurdue Plan “What-If” report (highly recommended) (use for your quiz)
+Print or save a copy of your myPurdue Plan “What-If” report (highly recommended) (use for your quiz)

 - CIT CODO Quiz (must receive 100% for successful completion)

-Students must complete Steps 1 & 2 as outlined prior to meeting with a CIT advisor during CODO Walk-in Office Hours.
+Students must complete Steps 1 & 2 as outlined prior to emailing a CODO application request.

 - Completed CODO Quiz (screenshot of the 100% score; first page only)

-Step 4- After meeting with a CIT Advisor, the student is eligible to request the online* CODO request to be submitted by the student’s current Academic Advisor.
+Step 4 - After a CIT Advisor confirms that the application request is complete, the student is eligible to request the online* CODO form be submitted by the student’s current Academic Advisor.
 CODO requests must be submitted by the Friday of Week 14 (week before “dead week”) of the current semester for CODO consideration at the end of that semester.

-Any online CIT CODO requests submitted before Steps 1-3 are complete will be denied.
+Note: Any online CIT CODO request submitted before Steps 1-3 are complete will be denied.

 Step 5- Complete the following courses with a grade of C- or higher: